Preschool and ORE Families:

 We consider parents/guardians your child's first and most important teacher and we want to partner with you throughout your child's first five years as you prepare them for school success.
 General timeframes:

 - Add your child to our census to stay in touch and receive important notifications about programs.
-Submit the Census Form (under Resources) to Sarah Funk (Contact Us).
+Submit the Census Form (under Resources) to Michele Rogers (Contact Us).

 - Join an ECFE class (registration link under Resources)!
 These classes will support you as a parent, offer parenting tools and a chance to network with other parents.